How to Approach Vedanta

 Teaching of the Bhagavad Gita

-You may feel drawn to jump straight into the Gita with detailed commentary.
-A gentler and often more fruitful approach is to start with introductory talks on the Gita first — allowing the overall vision to settle naturally before entering the verse-by-verse study.
+One may naturally feel drawn to enter the Gita directly through its detailed commentary.
+However, a gentler and often more fruitful approach is to begin with introductory talks on the Gita, allowing the overall vision to settle first before proceeding to a verse-by-verse study.

 Vision of the Gita